OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 <p class="caption">(\#fig:figuretheoryroctheory)How the ROC plots are linked to discrimination.
 If the two classes have similar distributions of prediced risk, the ROC will be close to the diagonal, with AUC close to 0.5.</p>
 </div>

+For rare outcomes even a model with a high AUC may not be practical, because for every positive above a given threshold there could also be many negatives (i.e. the positive predictive value will be low).
+Depending on the severity of the outcome and cost (health risk and/or monetary) of some intervention, a high false positive rate may be unwanted.
+When the outcome is rare another measure known as the area under the precision-recall curve (AUPRC) is therefore recommended.
+The AUPRC is the area under the line generated by plotting the sensitivity on the x-axis (also known as the recall) and the positive predictive value (also known as the precision) on the y-axis. \index{area under the precision-recall curve}

 **Calibration**

 Calibration is the ability of the model to assign the correct risk.
 For example, if the model assigned one hundred patients a risk of 10% then ten of the patients should experience the outcome during the time at risk.
 If the model assigned 100 patients a risk of 80% then eighty of the patients should experience the outcome during the time at risk.
 The calibration is generally calculated by partitioning the patients into deciles based on the predicted risk and in each group calculating the mean predicted risk and the fraction of the patients who experienced the outcome during the time at risk.
 We then plot these ten points (predicted risk on the y-axis and observed risk on the x-axis) and see whether they fall on the x = y line, indicating the model is well calibrated.
 An example calibration plot is presented later in this chapter in Figure \@ref(fig:shinyCal).
 We also fit a linear model using the points to calculate the intercept (which should be close to zero) and the gradient (which should be close to one).
-If the gradient is greater than one then the model is assigning a higher risk than the true risk and if the gradient is less than one the model is assigning a lower risk than the true risk. \index{calibration}
+If the gradient is greater than one then the model is assigning a higher risk than the true risk and if the gradient is less than one the model is assigning a lower risk than the true risk.
+Note that we also implemented Smooth Calibration Curves in our R-package to better capture the non-linear relationship between predicted and observed risk. \index{calibration}

 ## Designing a patient-level prediction Study